iotaledger/inx-participation/documentation/docs/reference/api_reference.md

 # API Reference

-You can find specifications of the API exposed by INX-Participation in the links below:
+You can find specifications for the INX-Participation API by the link below:

 - [HORNET Participation Plugin](https://github.com/iota-community/treasury/blob/main/specifications/hornet-participation-plugin.md#public-node-endpoints)

 :::note
-   The linked specification defines the Chrysalis version of the participation plugin and has not been updated yet to match the implementation in INX-Participation.
+   These specifications are for the Chrysalis version of the plugin, so they might differ from the INX-Participation version.
 :::